AprentiDigital/DSLDocumentation/glossary.md

 ### Application programming interface (API)

+This is a piece of software that has the purpose of facilitating communication from other programs.
+REST and GraphQL are technologies that are used to implement APIs.

 ### Attribute

+Attributes are a C# concept similar to "tags" in Gherkin. they are non-functional documentation elements that other systems my interpert.

+Think of them as hashtags in tweets, but for code.

 ### Behavior-Driven Development (BDD)

+Introduced aroudn 2008 this development methodology aimed to address the problem of developers building the wrong thing.
+The practice of creating a specification before implemnetation.
+These specifications are in a form that are machine parsable and human readable, leading the specifications to become the acceptance tests of the development work.

 ### Bounded context

+Words have meanings within a context, for instance when you are taking a class about cars "gas" means gasoline, where as in the physics class "gas" means a state like solid or liquid.

+This also applies in large organizations, where as the UI team has a clear idea of what and "account" is, but the CFO has a different meaning for "account".

+When creating a Domain-Specific Langauge you want to be clear what is in or out of context as you want to minimize confusion.
+This may mena that in large organizations you will need multiple bounded contexts and multiple Domain-specific Langauges.

 ### Container

+For our purposes a container is a virtual machines inside of Docker.

 ### Context Map

+A Context Map is produced by using Context mappting, which is a tool that allows you to identify the relationship between bounded contexts and the relationship between the teams that are responsible for them.

 ### Cucumber

+A interperter implementation of Gherkin.
+Specflow is also an interperter of Gherkin.
+This is the part that reads the feature files are triggers the code for scenario execution.

 ### Docker